 - Do they have unhappy customers?
 Why are they dissatisfied?
 Are your competitors missing a trick?

-- And what are they doing with their content strategy?
+- What are they doing with their content strategy?

-- Also, What bad reviews are they getting?
-What’s missing within their offering?
+- What bad reviews are they getting?
+What's missing within their offering?

 And, every week, ask:

-- Firstly, what are the most common complaints from their customers?
+- What are the most common complaints from their customers?

-- Also, what are they doing right?
+- What are they doing right?
 And what do customers like about their product?